k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Fabric_And_TDM_Hardware_Requirements/03_hardware_req_for_prod.md

 For local installations:

-- OS: latest CentOS/Redhat Operating System with latest patches
+- OS: CentOS 7.9 Operating System or Redhat 7.9 with latest patches (CentOS/ Redhat 8 are not certified)
-- CPU: 8 Cores/16vCPUs (Modern Xeon Processor)
+- CPU: 8 Cores/16vCPUs (Modern Xeon Processor).
 - RAM: 64G
-  For Fabric, Redis, Kafka servers that runs Fabric, Redis - 64G RAM.
+  For Fabric, Redis, Kafka servers that runs Fabric, Redis - 64GB RAM.
 - Network: Minimum 1G between the nodes and source DB’s
 - Storage: The preferred storage is attached local SSD’s in non-RAID configuration.
   When **SAN must be used,** it must be flash and in RAID-0.